 - 5.1.
-Members and staff operate under a statutory duty of confidentiality, as provided for by Section 62M of the Act. - 5.2.
+Members and staff (including past Members and staff) operate under a statutory duty of confidentiality, as provided for by Section 62M of the Act.
+The Authority's obligations in relation to monitoring and enforcement of confidentiality compliance by former members and staff are dealt with by this provision. - 5.2.
 Members and staff (including past Members and staff) shall not disclose any confidential information whether written or verbal or electronically recorded, generated or received other than in circumstances provided for by the Act.
 Members and staff shall respect the sensitivity of certain information held by the Authority, including personal information, information that is operationally sensitive or has been received in confidence. - 5.3.
 Members and staff shall protect against the disclosure of confidential and/or sensitive information, observing appropriate prior consultation procedures with third parties where, exceptionally, it is proposed to release sensitive information in the public interest. - 5.4.
-Members and staff shall comply with the relevant statutory provisions including, where applicable, the Garda Síochána (Policing Authority and Miscellaneous Provisions) Act 2015, the Data Protection Acts 1988 & 2003, the Official Secrets Act 1963, the Ethics in Public Office Act 1995, the Freedom of Information Act 1997 as amended and the Protected Disclosures Act 2014.
+Members and staff shall comply with the relevant statutory provisions including, where applicable, the Garda Síochána (Policing Authority and Miscellaneous Provisions) Act 2015, the Data Protection Acts 1988-2018, the Official Secrets Act 1963, the Ethics in Public Office

-- 5.5.
+- Act 1995, the Freedom of Information Act 1997 as amended and the Protected Disclosures Act 2014. - 5.5.
 Former Members of the Authority should treat information received during their tenure as Members of the Authority as confidential.
 Policing Authority documents are required to be returned to the Secretary after the retirement or resignation of a Member. - 5.6.
 Members shall safeguard all documents and equivalent electronic records furnished them by virtue of their membership of the Authority.
 Staff shall safeguard all documents and equivalent electronic records furnished them by virtue of being employed by the Authority. - 5.7.
+These provisions continue to apply to Members and staff in any future employment or appointment, post resignation, following retirement and/or in relation to any consultancy of Authority Members or employees by the private sector. - 5.8.
 Members shall seek advice from the Chairperson in case of any uncertainty about whether material should be treated as confidential.
 Staff shall seek advice from their line manager in case of any uncertainty about whether material should be treated as confidential.
-To avoid breaches of confidentiality it is safest to assume that all information and particulars of the Authority's ongoing work are confidential unless there is evidence to the contrary. - 5.8.
+To avoid breaches of confidentiality it is safest to assume that all information and particulars of the Authority's ongoing work are confidential unless there is evidence to the contrary. - 5.9.
 Members shall ensure that they are in compliance with the Authority's ICT Policy regarding the use of devices, systems and communications facilities which are provided to them for the purposes of the official business of the Authority.